Sudo-Ivan/Sudo-Ivan/README.md

-I am moving to my own public Gitea instance https://git.quad4.io/explore/repos which is behind a WAF.
+I am moving to my own public Gitea instance https://git.quad4.io/explore/repos.
 Some projects will also be mirrored to lavaforge instance: https://lavaforge.org/Ivan

 **Why:**

+I have been using Gitea instances already and just setup push mirrors to GitHub to get obseravability, but I no longer care amid the raising issues:

 - GitHub AI sloppification
-- AI bros
+- AI bros with no morals
+- Entitled people
-- Microsoft
+- Microsoft continuing to make GitHub worse.
-- I was already using Gitea with push mirrors.

-My public gitea instance is also behind Bunkerweb WAF.
+My public gitea instance is also behind Bunkerweb WAF to fight back against the bots and scrapers that are constantly hammering git instances.
 You will need to contact me over LXMF, XMPP or Email for any issues, ideas or how to contribute.

 **New project locations:**